Tony Robbins talks about “modeling” the best to help you become the best.

 There are so many great day trading books out there that is almost impossible to say one is “the best book for traders”.

-Think of books as a private interview with the author of your choice.
-You may never meet them but you can get inside their heads through their writings and find what works for you.
+Think of trading books as a private interview with the author of your choice.

 I have to say this was a tough one because I really like Disciplined Trader and Trading in the Zone both books by Mark Douglas.